 Audiences (of up to 3 children and 1 adult at a time) will join us on an adventure and leave feeling prepped and primed to change the world!

-Feedback from programmers, from the initial tour this Autumn:
+Feedback from programmers, from the initial tour, Autumn 2019:

 Katy Snelling at Farnham Maltings